Soluto/oauth-seamless-flow/draft.md

 In this document, we propose an extension to OAuth 2.0 protocol that provides a new authentication grant dedicated for those cases.
 This grant will allow an application to use strong authentication solution without user interaction.

+This document defines how a One Time Password, encoded in a JWS, can be used to authenticate the client.
+The document will discuss the entire protocol, including the first registration request.

 ## Terminology

 In this document, the key words "MUST", "MUST NOT", "REQUIRED",